 The course is open for all students that are enrolled in the minor Molecular Biotechnology.

-Students have gained knowledge about several aspects of important metabolites from different sources including their synthesis, methods for their isolation and characterisation, ecological function, and specific applications.
-Students have gained experience in preparing their presentations about specific natural products and their related applications , and in giving an oral presentation in English language.
+Students are able to describe and explain state-of-the art methods for (molecular) crop breeding, crop propagation and trait and breeding target discovery.
+They have gained knowledge about the crop breeding/plant biotechnology business and know the difference between a patent and breeder’s right.
+In addition, students have gained knowledge about several aspects of important metabolites from different sources including their synthesis, methods for their isolation and characterization, ecological function, and specific applications.
+Students have gained experience in preparing their presentations about specific natural products and their related applications, and in giving an oral presentation in English language.

 Mode of instruction

-Evaluation of individual oral presentation and intermediate and final written exams.
-The final grade consists of the following partical grades:
+Evaluation of individual oral presentations and participation and two written exams.
+The final grade will be calculated from the following partial grades:

 Inspection and feedback on the examination

 Date: To be announced on Brightspace

 Announcements, course information and course material will be communicated via Brightspace.